kundanatre/knowledgebase/KB/Machine Learning/System Setup/Development Environment.md

 + Accessible to everybody, and reusable in various contexts
 + Built on NumPy, SciPy, and matplotlib

+All these libraries can be installed using the below command
 ```
 (ML365) jarvis@BRAIN:~$ conda install numpy matplotlib pandas
 ```